Virohan Allied & Healthcare Programs

 Application-based questions | 2-5 |

 To prepare effectively for the NEET exam, medical aspirants need to gain knowledge of how the marks are distributed among the different chapters.
 The NEET 2026 chemistry chapter-wise weightage allows aspirants to understand the NEET chemistry important chapters that are being asked by the NTA and carry high weightage, so that they can give priority and full attention to those chapters first.
-For students having the question of how to study chemistry for NEET, the most important units as per the NEET 2025 analysis are mentioned below:
+For students having the question of how to study chemistry for NEET 2026, the most important chapters as per the NEET 2025 analysis are mentioned below:

 | Chapter | Number of Questions | Weightage (%) |